nwamsley1/Titus.jl/README.md

   Titus aims to simplify preparation and analysis of IS-PRM experiments [1].
 Supports analysis of survey runs to characterize internal standard peptides, preparation of methods, peak area ratio estimation and protein-level quantitation.
 Generates high-quality, informative chromatogram and spectra plots in multi-page pdf's, which are ctrl+f searchable in any standard pdf viewer.
 Titus is fast, supports multi-threading, and enables analysis of >100 experiments possible in ~1 min including compilation time.
 Chromatogram plot generation make take a bit longer.
 Still a work-in-progress and feedback welcome.

 ## Features
-- Cross platform (tested on MacOS and ubuntu)
+- Cross platform (MacOS, Ubuntu, Windows)
 - Accepts raw ms data in the Apache Arrow format.
 See the following for cross-platform conversion of Thermo .raw files to the arrow format https://github.com/nwamsley1/ThermoRawFileToParquetConverter.
 - Analysis of survey methods.
 Given a list table of protein-peptide pairs, identifies the best charge state for each precursor (by XTandem hyperscore), the best transitions, and the MS1 peak height.
 If the survey analyses are split accross multiple experiments, these can be analyzed at once and combined.
 In addition, can run survey analyses at multiple collision energies/FAIMS CV's to identify the optimum for each analyte.
 Output is given in a format freindly to XCalibur method editor for Thermo Tribrid instruments.
 - Supports variable and fixed modifications defined by regular expressions and includes examples.